strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Strikes-The-Ree
 › Cells 279

 Petrified prisoner of the Medusa.
 A creepy and abusive satyr with a magical talent for music.
-Former lover of Eshrigel, one of the Medusa’s sisters.
+Former lover of Eshrigel, one of the Medusa's sisters.

 Wants
 : To use his musical powers on people and then get creepy with them.